itsMichaelLu/manbot/README.md

 # manbot
-Uses AHK (auto hotkey) to senk virtual keys to a process.
+Uses AHK (auto hotkey) to send virtual keys to a process.